Case studies—learn from these mistakes

 A worker was electrocuted while pulling a wire rope attached to a crane cable.
 The cab of the crane was positioned about 11 feet from a 7,200-volt power line.
 The crane operator swung the crane boom and cable toward the victim, and the momentum of the swinging crane apparently caused the crane cable to contact the power line.

 A 19-year-old apprentice nurseryman was fatally electrocuted while installing a sprinkler irrigation system.
 He apparently lifted up a long aluminum pipe, and it contacted an overhead power line 28 feet off the ground.
 The young man received a shock of 22,000 volts of electricity.
 He was knocked to the ground and dropped the pipe.
 He told his coworkers that he was okay, and got up.
 However, he then staggered for about 25 feet before he collapsed and died.
 (Source:Victoria Department of Labour, Occupational Health and Safety Division)

 - Identify power lines in the area and familiarize yourself with their location.

-- Store wheeled irrigation equipment at least 100 feet from power lines and keep irrigation pipe at least 10 to 20 feet from power lines that carry up to 50 kV.
+- Store wheeled irrigation equipment at least 100 feet from power lines and keep irrigation pipe at least 20 feet from power lines that carry up to 50 kV.
 (Higher voltages require greater distances.)